EclipsingLines/trackjammer-user-manual/session-page/index.md

 permalink: /session-page/
 ---

-# Track Settings page
+# Session Page

 {% include launchpad-session.html inline=true %}

-The Track Settings page allows for setting track wide parameters like: speed, scale, root note and other settings.
+This page lets you save and load session to the hard drive.

+This page lets you duplicate and clear sessions.